honojs/honoconf/README.md

 - [PAST_CONFERENCES.md](./PAST_CONFERENCES.md)

-If you would like your conference to be listed, please send a Pull Request to this repository with information about the number of participants, location, content, and organizers.
+If you would like your conference to be listed, please send a Pull Request to this repository with information about the date, location, number of participants, and lead organizer.